 The privately-owned company produces forest products such as plywood, boards and veneers.
 In 2018, the company partnered with Hunt Forest Products to construct a $115 million timber mill in Louisiana, marking its first expansion into the United States.

-The company is a Canadian-based company active in wholesale distribution of hardwood lumber, related panel products, and specialty products.
+The company is a Canadian-based company active in the wholesale distribution of hardwood lumber, related panel products, and specialty products.
 The company supplies its products to the cabinet moulding, milling, furniture and specialty wood industries.
 In addition, the company generates revenue from the sale of land and land resources located on its forested land.

 Conifex Timber Inc., whose primary business is in the forestry and timber products sector, comprises timber harvesting and reforestation, forest management, wood processing and distribution.
 Wood products are sold in the USA, China, Canada and Japan.
 Tolko Industries Ltd. is a major manufacturer and marketer of forest products with production facilities in Western Canada.